monroews/EnvEngLabTextbook/ProCoDA/ProCoDA.rst

 Note that the pump control is the pump rpm.
 The pump control will only display the correct rpm if ProCoDA is in one of the states that you have defined as an on state.
 Otherwise the pump control will be 0.
 If you want the pump to turn in a counterclockwise direction, simple set the flow rate to have a negative value.

-Below is an example of a ProCoDA method that has 3 pumps and two turbidimeters.
-The set points are defined in an order that makes it easy to select them in the right order for each pump and turbidity meter and yet keeps the list neatly organized.
+Below is an example of a ProCoDA method that has 2 pumps.
+The set points are defined in an order that makes it easy to select them in the right order for each pump and keeps the list neatly organized.
 |SetPoints_Golander|